chimericdream/worldofpannotia.com/src/_spells/psychic-turmoil.md

   description:        |
     With this spell, you create an invisible field that leeches away the power points of psionic characters standing within the emanation.
 Nonpsionic characters are unaffected.

-    When the spell is cast and at the beginning of each of your subsequent turns, psionic creatures within the area of the psychic turmoil lose 1 power point per manifester level they have.
+    When the spell is cast and at the beginning of each of your subsequent turns, psionic creatures within the area of the {% spell_link psychic-turmoil %} lose 1 power point per manifester level they have.
 Characters who succeed on a Will save when they first come into contact with the emanation lose only half as many power points (round down) each round.
-Characters get only one save attempt against any particular psychic turmoil effect, even if they leave the spell's area and later return.
+Characters get only one save attempt against any particular {% spell_link psychic-turmoil %} effect, even if they leave the spell's area and later return.
 ---